shavitush/bhoptimer/README.md

 - [x] On map finish.

 ~ [NEW PLUGIN] shavit-rankings:
-- [ ] Create tables. (`mappoints`, `playerpoints`)
+- [x] Create tables. (`mappoints`, `playerpoints`)
-- [ ] Allow RCON admins to set ideal points for map and time for the default style.
+- [x] Allow ROOT admins to set ideal points for map and time for the default style.
+- [ ] Add `sm_points`.
-- [ ] Implement an algorithm that will calculate points for the map, will also take the time and style into account.
+- [ ] Implement an algorithm that will calculate points for the current map, will also take the time and style into account.
 Add a +25% bonus if the time is equal or better than the ideal one.
 - [ ] Use a weighting system for points calculation.
 The highest ranked time will be weighted 100% and worse times will be weighted as 5% less each time.
 - [ ] Calculate points and rank for players once they connect to the server.
 - [ ] Add `sm_top` that will show the top X players, sort by points.